shivekkhurana/dkrak/README.md

 A Bun + TypeScript script for automated Dollar Cost Averaging (DCA) on Kraken with configurable strategies and ntfy.sh notifications.

+## Why ?

+DCA requires discipline.
+And Kraken integrated DCA charges a percentage of the purchase as fee.
+This script achieves the same effect, but without the fee.

 ## Features

 - 🔄 **Automated DCA**: Buy cryptocurrency at regular intervals